Black Eye Technologies

 Dynamically follow, zoom, turn, compose and aim at one or multiple objects.
 Damping, velocity look-ahead, the weight, the feel, the mojo of a real camera, in real time, while you’re playing and it’s all being saved.

 Instantly iterate.
-No giant ball of code camera, no one camera trying to do everything, instead mix between multiple configurations.
-Black Eye cameras give you instant real-world and through-the-lens compositional controls.
+No giant ball of code, no one camera trying to do everything, instead mix between multiple configurations.
+Black Eye Cameras give you instant real-world and through-the-lens compositional controls.

-This is our follow camera template with accel/decel damping and cornering force horizontal car movement.
-Driving cameras contribute 50% to the physics feel!
+Follow camera template with accel/decel damping and cornering force horizontal car movement.
+Driving cameras contribute 50% to the physics feel.

-Imagine a single cutscene with one set of cameras that automatically frame the characters even if they’re all different sizes.
+Imagine a single cutscene with one set of cameras that automatically frame characters, even if they’re all different sizes.
 Imagine doing a cutscene then changing the player animations and the shots still work.

 Imagine setting up a camera and getting the look you want in less than a minute, replacing hours of keyframing.

-This camera is procedurally composing on the character’s head and dynamically zooming based on the user adjusting the Desired Subject Viewport Size setting.
+Procedural composing on the character’s head and dynamic zooming based on adjusting the Desired Subject Viewport Size setting.

 Black Eye cameras will get you closer to your story.
 Unleash hand-crafted virtual camera operators to execute on your shot vision within the project.
 Change things, try out ideas, move stuff around and the cameras will adapt.